 Picturepark has a deep history in the roots of Swiss culture.
-Find out how “Swissness” has shaped virtual every aspect of the company, its products and its philosophies.
+Find out how “Swissness” has shaped virtually every aspect of the company, its products and its philosophies.

 Before there was Picturepark DAM or Picturepark’s parent company Vision Information Transaction (VIT), or even Digital Asset Management (DAM), founder Bruno Jehle had a desire to offer affordable, quality services to artists.